hwrok/check-steps/README.md

 ## Notes

 - Use `if: always()` to ensure this runs regardless of prior step outcomes.
+Or, scope to specific steps if desired.
 - Non-success outcomes (`failure`, `skipped`, `cancelled`) are treated as failures.